dupdob/AocAutomaton/README.md

 You can register as much test data as you wish (memory permitting, of course).

-Note that test data and test results must be registered in the same order, otherwise there will be mix ups.
+Note that test data and test results must be registered in the same order, otherwise there will be mix-ups.

 #### RegisterTestResult
 `public Automaton RegisterTestResult(object expected, int question = 1)`